AnaMakarevich/goodreads_project/README.md

 - Peter Lipp (<a href="https://www.linkedin.com/in/peter-lipp-0338498/">LinkedIn</a>)

 It all started with a <a href="https://discussions.udacity.com/t/on-a-lighter-unrelated-to-the-course-note-what-are-the-best-books-you-have-come-across-in-life/721485">thread in the Udacity Forum (only accessible if you're a member!)</a>.
 Our fellow classmates were discussing their favourite books.
-This discussion soon resulted in an separate group on GoodReads.
+This discussion soon resulted in an separate group on <a href="https://www.goodreads.com/">GoodReads</a>.
 Looking at the group we got intrigued:

 <b>Are we special?
 Do we differ from other groups on GoodReads? </b>

 We especially wanted to know, if the books favoured in our group differ from books featured in other book clubs?
-Our key hypothesis for this project was: are Udacians inclined to read and recommend non-fiction literature more often than other groups.
+Our key hypothesis for this project was: are Udacians inclined to read and recommend non-fiction literature more often than other groups?

 The project consisted of several stages: